KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 ## Wikifying KB's collection highlights
 If you look closely at our LEGO® box, you'll notice that its 'powered by' Wikidata, Wikimedia Commons and Wikipedia.
 This is no coincidence, as many of the building blocks we were looking for were readily available in the Wikimedia infrastructure.
 Think for instance:
-* an open platform for uploading and describing 1000s of public domain images of KB's highlights (*Wikimedia Commons*),
+* an open platform for uploading, describing, curating and sharing 1000s of public domain images of KB's highlights (*Wikimedia Commons*),
 * an open platform for creating, managing, linking and sharing multilingual Linked Open Data under CC0-licensing (*Wikidata*),
 * an open platform for providing context for our highlights (*Wikipedia*),
 * with SPARQL endpoints (*Wikidata and Wikimedia Commons*)